myfirebase/docs/docs/directory-structure.md

 #### `/build`

-Apparently you may not touch anything right here, this directory contains all the **build** files managed by node.js
+Apparently, you may not touch anything right here, this directory contains all the **build** files managed by node.js

 #### `/config`

-Where development and production mode configuration is located.
+Where development and production mode configurations are located.

 #### `/static`